LIGHTARK-2903/Crowd-Sourced-EV-Charging-Network/README.md

 # Crowd-Sourced EV Charging Network 🚗⚡

-### Overview
+## Overview
-This project tackles one of the key challenges in EV adoption: the lack of accessible charging infrastructure.
-Our solution leverages crowd-sourcing to create a decentralized network of EV chargers, allowing users to find, book, and utilize charging points owned by individuals or small businesses.
+This project aims to solve the accessibility gap in EV charging infrastructure by creating a crowd-sourced network of chargers.
+Contributors can register their chargers via our webpage, enabling EV users to locate and schedule charging sessions in the future.

+## Current Status
+- **Webpage**: A responsive site to raise awareness about the initiative and gather initial contributors via a Google Form.
+- **Google Form**: Collects details of potential charger contributors.

-### Features
+## Features Under Development
-- **Crowd Participation**: Users can register their chargers and earn by sharing.
-- **Real-Time Tracking**: Locate nearby chargers using an interactive map.
-- **Scheduling**: Pre-book charging slots to avoid waiting.
+- Real-time charger location tracking and scheduling.
-- **Sustainability**: Supports renewable energy-powered chargers like solar or wind-based systems.
+- Integration with renewable energy-powered chargers.
+- Incentive programs for contributors.

-### Technologies Used
+## Technologies Used
-- **Frontend**: [Flutter/React Native/HTML & CSS]
+- **Frontend**: HTML, CSS, JavaScript.
-- **Backend**: [Node.js/Django/Flask]
+- **Backend**: Planned for future development.
-- **Database**: [Firebase/PostgreSQL/MongoDB]

-### Contribution
+- **Data Collection**: Google Forms for registration.

+## Contributing
-We welcome contributions!
-Feel free to fork the repo and create pull requests.
-Let’s build a greener future together! 🌱
+This is an ongoing project, and we welcome feedback or contributions.
+Future plans include app development using **Flutter** or **React Native**.
+Feel free to fork the repo and suggest improvements.

+## Vision
+We envision this platform as a step toward making EVs viable for everyone by promoting sustainability, accessibility, and community participation.

+---
+© Team Respawn | All Rights Reserved